krerito/SnippetsAndTemplates/Python/Api/readme.md

 Feel free to fork this project, make improvements, and submit pull requests.

 ## Postdata
-Godaddy is trash, dont use it c:.
+GoDaddy is trash, dont use it c:.